ryanjeffares/grace/README.md

 Performance is pertinent, and should stay predictable due to the use of reference counting over garbage collection.

+## Contributing

+As Grace is still very much in its infancy, I am not open to pull requests at the moment.
+But, if you do end up trying Grace out and come across a bug, or notice something wrong in the source code, please do not hesitate to open an issue!

+## License

+Grace is licensed under the MIT License.

 ## Getting Started

 Grace's only dependency is [fmtlib](https://github.com/fmtlib/fmt) which is used in header only mode and included in this repository, so building is simple, all you need is a C++ compiler that supports C++17 and cmake.
 In a terminal, simply run